Percentage Calculator

 How to Use

-1. 1Enter the total value
+1. 1Enter the base value

-2. 2Enter the percentage
+2. 2Enter the percentage you want to apply

-3. 3Click Calculate
+3. 3Click Calculate to get the result

 Example